-The MASS Code of Conduct policy is to be read in conjunction with other MASS Policies, Procedures and Operational documents, as altered from time to time.
-It is designed to provide a base understanding of requirements of all MASS staff and volunteers in line with the business's vison, mission, values and culture.
+The MASS Code of Conduct policy is to be read in conjunction with other MASS Policies, Procedures and operational documents, as altered from time to time.
+It is designed to provide a good understanding of what is required of all MASS staff and volunteers in line with Mansfield Autism's vison, values, and culture.